Dangar Island Offers a Slice of Paradise for Your Next Day Trip

 - All Ages

 So quaint.
 So idyllic.
 So peaceful.
-You’d definitely be forgiven for thinking this picturesque slice of paradise could not possibly be located just 50kms from Sydney’s CBD.
+You’d definitely be forgiven for thinking this picturesque slice of paradise could not possibly be located just 50 kilometres from Sydney’s bustling CBD.

 And when we say a slower pace—we really mean a slower pace.
-The island is the only Sydney suburb that has no cars—instead, locals use bicycles and wheelbarrows to transport goods around.
+Dangar Island is one of only a few Sydney suburbs with no cars—instead, locals use bicycles and wheelbarrows to transport goods around.
 How cool!

-Look out for the intersection on Riverview Avenue with a small path that takes you further up the island—you’ll stumble across Kiparra Park you can still find evidence of Aboriginal habitation and rock shelters, plus even more beautiful vistas.
+Look out for the intersection on Riverview Avenue with a small path that takes you further up the island—you’ll stumble across Kiparra Park, where you can still find evidence of Aboriginal habitation and rock shelters, plus more beautiful vistas.

 The playground at Kiparra Park is also a favourite among families, offering a place for little ones to blow off some steam before getting back on board the ferry to go home.